Damir Čerkić

-Damir Čerkić (born 14 February 1969 in Mostar) is a former Bosnian-Herzegovinian football player, from the late 1980s and the beginning of the 1990s.
+Damir Čerkić (born 14 February 1969) is a former Bosnian-Herzegovinian football player, from the late 1980s and the beginning of the 1990s.

 Club career

 Čerkić was product of Velež Mostar youth system and after spending two and a half seasons in first team of Velež, in spring of 1991 he joined Hajduk Split.
 When war in Croatia began, he moved to Borac Banja Luka.
 There, he was the part of the team which defeated Red Star Belgrade in 1991/92 season.
 Afterwards, he moved to Denmark to play for B 1909 Odense.